mmontee/nrf52840_openWSN_sensor_node/README.md

 <img src="images/PCB_node.png" border="1" width="600"/>
 </p>

-A root node add a LTE-M modem in the form of a [Sequans communications Monarch 2 GM02SP Evaluation Kit](https://sequans.com/products/monarch-2-gm02sp-nektar-evk/) that is used to send data to a cental location.
+A root node adds an LTE-M modem in the form of a [Sequans communications Monarch 2 GM02SP Evaluation Kit](https://sequans.com/products/monarch-2-gm02sp-nektar-evk/) that is used to send data to a cental location.

 <p align="center">
 <img src="images/ROOT_node.png" border="1" border="1" width="600"/>